 Zach Anner is an award-winning comedian, show host, and public speaker.
 In 2011, he won his own travel show on the Oprah Winfrey Network, Rollin’ With Zach.
-He explored world religions in Have A Little Faith, a show with Rainn Wilson’s media company SoulPancake; he tried his hand at sports and fitness on his show Workout Wednesdays; and he journeyed across the country with the help of Reddit in his most recent travel program, Riding Shotgun.
-The videos on his YouTube channel have received over 8 million hits.
+He explored world religions in Have A Little Faith, started a conversation on climate change in Earth Your While, and presented good news stories in Top of the Monday, shows produced with Rainn Wilson’s media company SoulPancake; he tried his hand at sports and fitness on his youtube series Workout Wednesdays; and he journeyed across the country with the help of Reddit in his travel program, Riding Shotgun.
+His videos have over 100 million views over social media platforms.

-Zach has been a creative consultant and guest star on ABC’s hit family sitcom Speechless, as well as a guest on Comedy Central’s Drunk History.
+Zach has been a guest star, and is now a full-time writer on ABC’s hit family sitcom Speechless.
 He’s an Ambassador for the Cerebral Palsy Foundation and has worked with UCPLA Wheels for Humanity, which supplies wheelchairs to people in developing countries.

 Zach’s memoir, If at Birth You Don’t Succeed: My Adventures with Disaster and Destiny, is a hilariously irreverent and heartfelt memoir about finding your passion and your path even when it’s paved with epic misadventure.
 Zach lives in Los Angeles, CA, and spends most of his spare time in his underwear, thinking about how he can change the world.

 If At Birth You Don't SucceedMy Adventures with Disaster and Destiny